 Irish whiskey is another possibility and you will want to be very selective if you want to use Scotch.
 A good blended Scotch like Dewar's may be best because it is a little more neutral than many of the other brands, particularly single malts.

 In all 'Collins' drinks, there are two basic options for creating the sour component.

 - Make it with fresh lemon juice and simple syrup as in the recipe above.

 - Replace those two ingredients with a fresh-made sour mix (or commercial sour that is available at most liquor stores).

 To keep a nice balance in the drink, it really is best to use fresh-squeezed lemon juice.
 By separating the sweet and sour, you have more control.
 You'll want that, especially as you experiment with whiskies because you can adjust the two elements to fit the liquor you're pouring at the moment.

 How Strong is the John Collins

-Estimating the strength of a highball like the John Collins is difficult because the soda measurement is the unknown.
-On average, 2 ounces of soda would be used to fill the glass though this can be more or less given the bartender's pour style and size of the glass.
+Estimating the strength of a highball like the John Collins is difficult because the amount of soda poured is the unknown.
+On average, 2 ounces of soda is used to fill the glass, though this can be more or less given the bartender's pour style and size of the glass.

 If we use an 80-proof whiskey and count on 2 ounces of soda, then the John Collins would have an alcohol content of around 11% ABV (22 proof).
-If you would like it a little weaker or stronger, add more soda or whiskey.
+If you would like it a little weaker or stronger, add more soda or whiskey accordingly.